-The Manager, Officers, IQVF REIT Directors, or other affiliates of Iroquois Valley, within their sole and absolute discretion, may elect to purchase any number of Notes in accordance with the terms and conditions of this Offering and, should they do so, will be treated as a Noteholder, on an equal basis with all other Noteholders.
+The Manager, Officers, Iroquois Valley REIT Directors, or other affiliates of Iroquois Valley, within their sole and absolute discretion, may elect to purchase any number of Notes in accordance with the terms and conditions of this Offering and, should they do so, will be treated as a Noteholder, on an equal basis with all other Noteholders.

-BENEFICIAL OWNERSHIP OF IQVF REIT COMMON STOCK
+BENEFICIAL OWNERSHIP OF IROQUOIS VALLEY REIT COMMON STOCK

-The table below sets forth certain information regarding the beneficial ownership of shares of IQVF REIT common stock for each of IQVF REIT's Directors and named executive Officers, individually and as a group as of May 1, 2023.
-Each person named in the table has beneficial voting and investment power with respect to all of the shares of IQVF REIT common stock shown as beneficially owned by such person.
+The table below sets forth certain information regarding the beneficial ownership of shares of Iroquois Valley REIT common stock for Iroquois Valley REIT's Directors and named executive Officers, as a group as of December 31 2024, is just over 2%.